 “[A]ll paper, ink, pens, pencils, and even written papers be taken from the person and from the rooms of the prisoners, and also from the valet de chambre and others in service at the towers.”

-During this time, persistent rumors swirled that the prisoners at the Temple were to be rescued.
-This was worrisome for revolutionaries because the believed that Royalists might use Louis XVII to help them regain control and reinstate the monarchy.
-The Committee of Public Safety believed the rumors, and finally decreed:
+Persistent rumors also began swirl about this same time that the prisoners at the Temple were to be rescued.
+This was worrisome for revolutionaries because they believed if the Royal Family was freed Royalists might use Louis XVII to help them regain control and reinstate the monarchy.
+This resulted in the Committee of Public Safety finally decreeing:

 “[T]he young Louis, son of Capet, ‘should be separated from his mother, and placed in another apartment, the best guarded of all in the temple,’ and also ‘that the son of Capet, when separated from his mother, should be put in charge of a tutor to be chosen by the General Council of the Commune.'”

 On the 3rd of July 1793, the Convention gave their orders, which meant removing the Dauphin from his mother.
-They had also ordered that the Dauphin was to be placed in the apartment considered to be the most secure in the Tower.
-However, when Marie Antoinette was informed of their decision and ordered to hand over her child, she adamantly refused to do so.
-The dauphin was also distressed that he should be taken from his mother.
-He cried.
-He kicked.
-He screamed.
+They had also ordered that the boy was to be placed in the apartment considered to be the most secure in the Tower.
+However, when Marie Antoinette was informed of their decision she adamantly refused to hand him over.
+The dauphin was so distressed he cried, he kicked, he screamed.
 Then, according to his sister:

 “[He then] threw himself into my mother’s arms, and with violent cries entreated not to be parted from her.
 My mother would not let her son go and she actually defended against the efforts of the officers.”

 The guards were insistent that the Dauphin must leave.
 They repeated their orders but as Marie Antoinette would not willingly comply, they finally threatened violence.
 The Queen declared that they would have to kill her before she would obey.
-So, the guards then threatened to kill them all, and the Queen’s tenderness for her children “forced her to the sacrifice.”
+So, the guards then threatened to kill them all, and it was reported that the Queen’s tenderness for her children “forced her to the sacrifice.”

 What played out next was a sad, heart-wrenching scene.
-The Dauphin’s aunt and his sister prepared him for his departure as his mother could not.
-When he was ready to leave, his sister provided a description of the event:
+Marie Antoinette was so distraught she could not prepare him for his departure and so his aunt, Madame Élisabeth, and his sister did so.
+When he was ready to leave, his sister provided a description of the sad event:

 “[My mother] took him up in her arms and delivered him herself to the officers, bathing him with her tears, foreseeing that she was never to behold him again.
 The poor little fellow embraced us all tenderly, and was carried away in a flood of tears.
 My mother’s horror was extreme.”